zakcali/open-router/README.md

 - Text-only or image+text prompts
 - Image generation from text prompts (model-dependent)
 - Image modification of an uploaded image (model-dependent)
-- Model selection dropdown (pick a vision/generative model per request)
+- **External Model List**: Model selection dropdown is populated from `models-image.txt`.
-  - Default: `x-ai/grok-4-fast:free`
-  - Also includes: `qwen/qwen2.5-vl-72b-instruct:free`, `meta-llama/llama-3.2-90b-vision-instruct`, `google/gemini-2.0-flash-exp:free`, `meta-llama/llama-4-maverick:free`, `google/gemini-2.5-flash-image-preview`
+- **Configurable System Prompt**: Edit the system instructions directly in the UI.
+The default is loaded from `system-prompt-image.txt`.
+- **Adjustable Max Tokens**: Control the maximum length of the model's response using a slider.
-- Automatic base64 encoding of uploaded images (for input to models)
+- Automatic base64 encoding of uploaded images
-- Renders image outputs (when the model returns images) alongside text responses
+- Renders image outputs alongside text responses
 - Runs locally via Gradio UI
 - Status area shows which model handled your request
-- Uses `max_tokens=32768` by default

-Note: Not all listed models can generate or edit images.
+Note: Not all models can generate or edit images.
 For image generation/editing, choose a capable model such as `google/gemini-2.5-flash-image-preview`.

 ---